 Interest expense.
 Our interest expense decreased by \$0.3 million to \$0.7 million for fiscal year 2014, compared with \$1.0 million for fiscal year 2013.
-These decreases were due to a decreases in our average long-term loan balances resulting from repayments during the year.
+This decrease was due to decreases in our average long-term loan balances resulting from repayments during the year.

 Income before income taxes.
-We recorded income before income taxes of \$93.2 million for fiscal 2014, compared with \$71.9 million for fiscal year 2013.
+We recorded income before income taxes of \$93.2 million for fiscal year 2014, compared with \$71.9 million for fiscal year 2013.

 Income tax expense.
 Our provision for income tax reflects an effective tax rate of 1.5% for fiscal year 2014, compared with an effective tax rate of 4.1% for fiscal year 2013.
-The decrease was primarily due to the reversal of liability for uncertain tax positions, including accrued interest of \$1.5 million and increase in deferred tax assets of \$0.6 million and a higher portion of net income during the period, primarily from income related to flooding of \$44.7 million that was not subjected to income tax, compared with the reversal of liability for uncertain tax positions of \$0.6 million for fiscal year 2013.
+The decrease was primarily due to the reversal of liability for uncertain tax positions in fiscal year 2014, including accrued interest of \$1.5 million, an increase in deferred tax assets of \$0.6 million and the fact that we had lower taxable income during fiscal year 2014 because the income related to flooding of \$44.7 million in fiscal year 2014 was not subjected to income tax, as compared with \$27.2 million of income related to flooding during fiscal year 2013 that was not subject to income tax and the reversal of liability for uncertain tax positions of \$0.6 million for fiscal year 2013.